uf2020/ccxt/Manual.md

 ### Cancelling Orders

-To cancel an existing order pass the order id to `cancelOrder (id) / cancel_order (id)` method, like in the following examples:
+To cancel an existing order pass the order id to `cancelOrder (id, symbol, params) / cancel_order (id, symbol, params)` method.
+Note, that some exchanges require a second symbol parameter even to cancel a known order by id.
+The usage is shown in the following examples:

 ```JavaScript
 // JavaScript